Temporomandibular Disorders

 15. pain in the scalp area

-It has been reported that the "typical" patient developing one or more of these previously mentioned symptoms following a whiplash (or other similar neck injury) is most often a female between the ages of twenty and fifty, although males and females in other age groups have been noted to develop symptoms who has been examined by one or more of a variety of medical specialists (neurologist, ear, nose, and throat specialist, orthopaedist, internist), in addition to having had a rather wide variety of sophisticated and expensive diagnostic tests ordered by their doctors in an attempt to find the cause of their problem.
+It has been reported that the "typical" patient developing one or more of these previously mentioned symptoms following a whiplash (or other similar neck injury) is most often a female between the ages of 20 and 50, although males and females in other age groups have been noted to develop symptoms who has been examined by one or more of a variety of medical specialists (neurologist, ear, nose, and throat specialist, orthopaedist, internist), in addition to having had a rather wide variety of sophisticated and expensive diagnostic tests ordered by their doctors in an attempt to find the cause of their problem.

 Most often, however, these tests fail to provide any useful diagnostic information, and, in the absence of any other conclusive data, the patient is often advised to seek the aid of a psychologist or psychiatrist in order to explore the possibility of a psychosomatic origin to their so-called symptoms, or they are simply advised to just "learn to live with" their problem.